Whataya Want from Me: Critical reception

-"Whataya Want from Me" has received generally favorable reviews.
-Jonathan Keefe from Slant Magazine praised the song and called it "phenomenally well-crafted pop single(s) that give Lambert the opportunity to shine".
-In the Houston Chronicle, Joey Guerra wrote that the song "...[is] probably the disc's most straightforward cut, with a bit of a Backstreet Boys vibe.
-Not bad".
-Huffington Post noted that this song deploys "some tired pop cliches" in the chorus but continued praising "one of the album's more poignant emotional statements, anticipating the heavy burden of expectations the singer is likely to carry while expressing vulnerable appreciation for the acceptance he has received."
-AllMusic called this song "terrific pop tune" and "P!nk's pained [song]".
-Entertainment Weekly was also positive by calling it "hooky, heartfelt lament".
-Detroit News wrote "Credit Team Lambert for pairing him with a host of top-notch, like-minded collaborators" including Pink.
-LA Times praised that singing is "pleading and soulful."
-On the other hand, Greg Kot of the Chicago Tribune disliked the song and wrote "Lambert throws his hands up in the whiny 'Whataya Want from Me', a trifle from the team of Pink and Britney Spears svengali Martin."
-This song took 22nd place on "Top 100 'American Idol' Hits of All Time" by Billboard.
+Leah Greenblatt from Entertainment Weekly was also positive by calling it "hooky, heartfelt lament", while Ann Powers from The Los Angeles Times praised the singing as "pleading and soulful."
+Joe Vogel from The Huffington Post felt that the song was deploying "some tired pop cliches" in the chorus but continued praising "one of the album's more poignant emotional statements, anticipating the heavy burden of expectations the singer is likely to carry while expressing vulnerable appreciation for the acceptance he has received."
+Houston Chronicle critic Joey Guerra noted that the song was "probably the disc's most straightforward cut, with a bit of a Backstreet Boys vibe.
+Not bad."
+On the other hand, Greg Kot of the Chicago Tribune disliked the song and wrote "Lambert throws his hands up in the whiny "Whataya Want from Me," a trifle from the team of Pink and Britney Spears svengali Martin."